Getting better

 • Judging yourself for your own vulnerability

-• Falling prey to destructive thoughts such as “I’ll never get out of this”
+• Falling prey to catastrophic thinking such as “I’ll never get out of this”

-Remember that such intense emotions never last, so allow yourself to feel them and accept them.
-In difficult times, your goal is first and foremost to ease your own pain by calming down, finding comfort and getting grounded.
+Remember that these big emotions won’t last forever and that you need to accept them and let yourself feel them fully.
+In times of crisis, your goal is first and foremost to ease your own pain by calming yourself, finding comfort, and getting grounded.

-This is by no means an exhaustive list, and some approaches may be better for some than for others.
-And if you’ve noticed that certain actions, mindsets or gestures have helped you in the past, then by all means, don’t hesitate to add them to the mix.
+This is by no means an exhaustive list, and some approaches might not work for you.
+On the other hand, if you’ve noticed that any specific actions or ways of thinking have helped you in the past, then by all means, don’t hesitate to add them to your toolbox.

 View strategies